Exercise and Fall Prevention

 For information on how to access exercise and falls prevention classes and locations in the community please visit the Health Care Options website, or call Seniors’ INFOline at 1-888-910-1999 or TTY at 1-800-387-5559.
 You can also contact the South East LHIN at 613-967-0196.

-For a printable version of the webpage information, view the Ministry of Health and Long-Term Care Fact Sheet on Exercise and Falls Prevention Classes (PDF).
+For a printable version of the webpage information, view the Ministry of Health and Long-Term Care Fact Sheet on Exercise and Fall Prevention Classes (PDF).

 Additionally - A full (printable) list of falls prevention and management resources by geographic area can be found at sagelink.ca.